JMorris1575/confirmation2018/docs/team_sections.rst

 Reflections on the Additional Walk-throughs
 +++++++++++++++++++++++++++++++++++++++++++

-I may need two models for comments, one for general comments and one for parnter comments.
+I may need two models for comments, one for general comments and one for partner comments.
 Perhaps TeamComment and PartnerComment can be the names of the models.
 There will have to be enough detail in both so that the Activity and Page can be determined that the comment applies to and there will have to be some means of assuring that only partners on this activity can see the current state of the activity and other partner's comments.